Battered transport stocks could attract on price

 UPS and FedEx, down roughly 7 percent and 10 percent this year, respectively, as they head into the holiday shopping season, their most profitable quarter, could be bargains, said Art Hogan, chief market strategist at Wunderlich Securities in New York.

-A handful of transport companies reporting results next week, such as FreightCar America Inc (RAIL.O), XPO Logistics Inc (XPO.N) and Atlas Air Worldwide Holdings Inc (AAWW.O), could post falling revenues and flat to negative earnings.
+A handful of transport companies reporting results next week, such as FreightCar America Inc, XPO Logistics Inc and Atlas Air Worldwide Holdings Inc, could post falling revenues and flat to negative earnings.

 TRUCKER WEAKNESS "VERY MUCH INTACT"